microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 ### 👍

 - Same benefits of leveraging Griffle and slots.
-Additionally, leverage FluentProvider.
+Additionally, this solution leverages FluentProvider.
 - Same benefit of a tree-shakable set of hooks from A2.
 - Same benefit of minimal code and type introduction from A2.